octabytes/octabytes.github.io/content/website/development/backend-as-a-service/directus.md

   id: directus
   name: Directus
   website: https://directus.io/
-  short_description: Directus is an Open Data Platform for managing the content of any SQL database.
+  description: Directus is an Open Data Platform for managing the content of any SQL database.
 ---